Climate Change Affects Your Health

 Flooding & Extreme Weather Events

 Extreme weather events threaten human health and well-being.
-They can also disrupt the physical and social infrastructure people and communities rely on to stay safe and healthy before, during and after a weather-related disaster.
+They can also disrupt the physical and social infrastructure that people and communities rely on to stay safe and healthy before, during and after a weather-related disaster.

-Extreme weather events are dangerous and may increase exposure to other environmental conditions that affect health.
-Although anyone can experience health impacts from extreme weather events, some groups may be at greater risk including children, people who are pregnant, older adults, people with outdoor jobs, and people with disabilities or preexisting conditions.
+Although anyone can experience health impacts from extreme weather events, some groups may be at greater risk, including children, pregnant people, older adults, people with outdoor jobs, and people with disabilities or preexisting conditions.
+Immediate risks during extreme weather include direct injuries and mortality.
+Possible ongoing risks after a disaster include:

-• Disruptions to medical care – for example, medical facility evacuations and closures, medical personnel unable to get to work, increased call times for ambulances, and disruption of home-based care
+• Disruptions to medical care – for example, medical facility evacuations and closures, medical personnel unable to get to work, increased call times for ambulances and disruption of home-based care

 • Carbon monoxide poisoning from improper use of generators